 2018 has uncovered more third-party breaches and theft of customer data from multiple companies.
 Here we discuss some of the most recent major data breaches and privacy flaws emerging trends.

 STRAVA | January | Privacy Breach

-Fitness company Strava fails to conceal locations of military personnel and their whereabouts.
-Also, the company made their data, such as their name and heart-rates discoverable.
+Fitness company Strava fails to conceal the locations of military personnel and their whereabouts.
+Also, the company made their data, such as their name and heart rates discoverable.
 (The Register)

 AADAAR | 3rd January | Inside attack

 On the 3rd January 2018, Aadhaar, India's giant one billion people public database experienced a breach by past employees.
 Reports indicate that former staff members provided access to names and contact information.
 (Business Standard)